 Official Undergraduate and Graduate Degree Transcripts

 Each transcript must indicate what degree you received and when it was conferred.
 If you are in the process of completing a degree, you may submit an up-to-date transcript with your application, followed by a final, official transcript upon enrollment as a Duquesne University graduate student.
-Although not required, you should also submit transcripts for any additional undergraduate or graduate coursework.
+Submission of all transcripts for any additional undergraduate or graduate coursework is required.

 Letters of Recommendation